 Invitations

-For this type of party, invitations are not needed.
-The idea is simply to throw open your backyard, front yard, driveway or even your garage to your neighbors.
-Let your friends and family who do not live in your neighborhood know you’ll be having a party, but formal invitations are not necessary.
-Just set it up and let trick or treaters hang out and have fun.
+For this type of party, invitations are not necessarily needed.
+The idea is to throw open your backyard, front yard, driveway, or even your garage to your neighbors.
+If you want invitations, you could use Spooktacular Halloween Place Cards.
+Just fill in the time and date to invite people over.
+Let your friends and family who do not live in your neighborhood know you’ll have a party.

 Decorations